risk-of-thunder/R2API/R2API.CharacterBody/README.md

 ## About

-R2API.CharacterBody is a submodule for R2API that currently adds Modded Body Flags, Custom Sprint Icon, support for modded HealthBar Overlays and Footstep Effects.
+R2API.CharacterBody is a submodule for R2API that currently adds Modded Body Flags, Custom Sprint Icon and Color, Always Sprint Condition and Body Flag, Health Bar Overlays and Custom Footstep Effects.

 ## Changelog

+### '1.4.0'
+* Add `CustomSprintColor` and `AlwaysSprint` features.

 ### '1.3.0'
 * Add FootstepAPI for managing custom extra footstep logic.